What is music metadata and why is important to digital music

 Spotify’s Head of songwriter and publishing relations, Jules Parker

-Just to make it clearer: a song is written by an artist (not only interpreter but also songwriter of the song, otherwise we should differentiate the two roles as well), which at the time of the recording wants to feature two more artists to collaborate.
-The three of them belong to 3 different record labels and publishers.
-The song has a successful projection, meaning that will be included in a marketing strategy plan of promotion, will roll on national radios, will be licensed for a film campaign and so on.
+Just let’s make an example to put things in perspective: a song is written by an artist (not only interpreter but also songwriter of the song, otherwise we should differentiate the two roles as well), which at the time of the recording wants to feature two more artists to collaborate.
+The three of them are signed by different record labels and publishers.
+The song has a successful projection, meaning that thanks to a good marketing strategy plan of promotion, rolls on national radios, it is licensed for a synchronization for a move.
 In order for all the parts to be fairly paid, all need to be included in the metadata and correctly credited for their part.
-If any kind of information is not included, not credited, it is misspelled or does not follow the DPS’s guidelines, can lead to insolvent payments to the rights owners involved.
+If any kind of information is not included, not credited, it is misspelled or does not follow the DPS’s guidelines, it can lead to insolvent payments to the rights owners involved, despite talent and efforts.

 Even a focus on royalties is not the purpose of this article, just keep in mind that the decision behind royalty percentages and splits among the parties, is taken previous the distribution and release, through deals among the artist(s), managers, producers, labels, publishers and all parts involved in the supply chain.
 These agreements are usually taken at the early steps of the creation process and can (or cannot) interfere with the metadata included at the time of distribution.

 The music industry, at all levels, still does not have one globally applicable solution yet, it is mostly left to individual collecting societies, key-players such as manager, record labels, music distribution businesses or right holders.